kszcode/FuzzySearchFilesInCurrentFolder/README.md

 ## Thank you!

-I must thank to [Michael Herrmann](https://fman.io/contact) who was extremely responsive and very helpful and enabled me to solve this issue, considering that I'm very much a beginner in python.
+I must thank [Michael Herrmann](https://fman.io/contact) who was extremely responsive and very helpful and enabled me to solve this issue, considering that I'm very much a beginner in python.

 ## Activism